scoskey/m0037/notes.md

 We close this section with a discussion of the infinite.
 Set theory is not only appropriate as a foundation of "real-world" mathematics like calculus and analysis.
 It is also appropriate as a foundation for the study of the infinite.
 The key is that the axiom of infinity not only opens the door to infinite sets like $\mathbb Q$ and $\mathbb R$, but also to infinite sets of much larger cardinality.

-The first key observation is that we can extend the von Neumann natural numbers into transfinite counting numbers.
-Recalling that every von Neumann natural number is equal to the collection of numbers that came before it, we can continue the pattern by setting $\omega=\set{0,1,2,3,\ldots}$ (which is identical to $\mathbb N$).
-We can continue this again with $\omega+1=\set{0,1,2,3,\ldots,\omega}$ (infinity plus one?).
+The starting observation is that we can extend the von Neumann natural numbers into transfinite counting numbers.
+Recalling that every von Neumann natural number is equal to the collection of numbers that came before it, we can continue the pattern by setting $\omega=\set{0,1,2,3,\ldots}$ (infinity?) and continuing with $\omega+1=\set{0,1,2,3,\ldots,\omega}$ (infinity plus one?).
 The resulting objects are called the *ordinal numbers*:

 * $0$
 * $1$